Reddit logo

 Reddit is committed to providing reasonable accommodations for qualified individuals with disabilities and disabled veterans in our job application procedures.
 If you need assistance or an accommodation due to a disability, please contact us at [email protected].

-• What is the type of contract for this position?
+• What is the type of contract for this job?

-The contract for this position is a Full-time contract
+The contract for this job is a Full-time contract

 About Reddit